LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-3.md

 npm install @rainbow-me/rainbowkit wagmi ethers@5 viem
 ```

 We are all familiar with what `ethers` is. `RainbowKit` is a React component library which makes it easy to connect to wallets.
-Under the hood, it uses `wagmi`, which is a React hooks library to interact with contracts and wallets. `Viem` will be used to act as a better alternative to `ethers`, but `ethers` will still be used things such as converting units.
+Under the hood, it uses `wagmi`, which is a React hooks library to interact with contracts and wallets. `Viem` will be used to act as a better alternative to `ethers`, but `ethers` will still be used for things such as converting units.

 To get RainbowKit to work across your entire app, we need to make some changes to `_app.js`.
 This is a one-time setup, and will make wallet connection available throughout the rest of our app with ease.